 \subsection{Generating functions}

-We define one of our main objects of study, namely a generating function that is attached to each lattice translate of a lattice tiling. \begin{definition} Let $\v+\LL$ be a lattice translate, so that $\LL$ is any integer sublattice of $\Z^d$ and $\v$ is an integer vector.
+We define one of our main objects of study, namely a generating function that is attached to each sublattice translate of a lattice tiling. \begin{definition} Let $\v+\LL$ be a sublattice translate, with $\LL$ any integer sublattice of $\Z^d$ and $\v$ any integer vector.
 We define its \emph{generating function} by

 \end{definition}